facebookresearch/ParlAI/docs/source/seq2seq_tutorial.rst

 'model_file' parameter in the `opt` dict.

 This allows all models in an environment to save when the validation triggers in the train_model function.
-By calling world.save(), all contained agents' save() functions will be called, so they know to save their parameters if they want to.
+By calling world.save_agents(), all contained agents' save() functions will be called, so they know to save their parameters if they want to.